praxiomlabs/mcpkit/docs/migration-from-rmcp.md

 # Migration Guide: rmcp to mcpkit

-This guide helps you migrate from the `rmcp` crate (the original Rust MCP SDK) to `mcpkit`.
+This guide helps you migrate from the `rmcp` crate (the official Rust MCP SDK) to `mcpkit`.
 Both SDKs implement the same MCP protocol and are wire-compatible.

+> **Note**: This guide reflects rmcp's API as of December 2025.
+Check [rmcp's documentation](https://github.com/modelcontextprotocol/rust-sdk) for the latest API details.

 ## Quick Comparison